Seanergy Maritime Holdings Corp. (NASDAQ:SHIP) Expected to Post Earnings of $0.04 Per Share

-Brokerages forecast that Seanergy Maritime Holdings Corp.
-(NASDAQ:SHIP – Get Rating) will announce earnings of $0.04 per share for the current fiscal quarter, Zacks reports.
-Two analysts have issued estimates for Seanergy Maritime’s earnings, with the lowest EPS estimate coming in at $0.03 and the highest estimate coming in at $0.05.
-Seanergy Maritime reported earnings per share of ($0.01) in the same quarter last year, which suggests a positive year over year growth rate of 500%.
-The firm is scheduled to announce its next quarterly earnings results on Monday, January 1st.
+Brokerages expect Seanergy Maritime Holdings Corp.
+(NASDAQ:SHIP – Get Rating) to announce earnings per share of $0.04 for the current fiscal quarter, Zacks Investment Research reports.
+Two analysts have provided estimates for Seanergy Maritime’s earnings.
+The highest EPS estimate is $0.05 and the lowest is $0.03.
+Seanergy Maritime reported earnings of ($0.01) per share in the same quarter last year, which would suggest a positive year over year growth rate of 500%.
+The firm is scheduled to report its next quarterly earnings results on Monday, January 1st.

-According to Zacks, analysts expect that Seanergy Maritime will report full year earnings of $0.33 per share for the current financial year, with EPS estimates ranging from $0.28 to $0.38.
-For the next year, analysts forecast that the firm will post earnings of $0.43 per share, with EPS estimates ranging from $0.32 to $0.53.
-Zacks’ EPS averages are an average based on a survey of research analysts that cover Seanergy Maritime.
+On average, analysts expect that Seanergy Maritime will report full year earnings of $0.33 per share for the current year, with EPS estimates ranging from $0.28 to $0.38.
+For the next financial year, analysts anticipate that the business will post earnings of $0.43 per share, with EPS estimates ranging from $0.32 to $0.53.
+Zacks Investment Research’s EPS averages are an average based on a survey of sell-side research analysts that cover Seanergy Maritime.

-Seanergy Maritime (NASDAQ:SHIP – Get Rating) last posted its earnings results on Thursday, March 10th.
-The shipping company reported $0.14 EPS for the quarter, beating the consensus estimate of $0.10 by $0.04.
+Seanergy Maritime (NASDAQ:SHIP – Get Rating) last issued its quarterly earnings data on Thursday, March 10th.
+The shipping company reported $0.14 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.10 by $0.04.
+The business had revenue of $56.70 million for the quarter, compared to the consensus estimate of $52.24 million.
 Seanergy Maritime had a return on equity of 22.76% and a net margin of 27.01%.
-The firm had revenue of $56.70 million during the quarter, compared to the consensus estimate of $52.24 million.
-During the same period last year, the company earned ($0.02) earnings per share.
+During the same quarter last year, the business posted ($0.02) EPS.

-Several hedge funds and other institutional investors have recently modified their holdings of the company.
-Millennium Management LLC raised its holdings in Seanergy Maritime by 1,635.6% in the 3rd quarter.
-Millennium Management LLC now owns 5,375,460 shares of the shipping company’s stock valued at $7,794,000 after buying an additional 5,065,735 shares during the period.
-Marshall Wace LLP raised its stake in shares of Seanergy Maritime by 44.5% during the third quarter.
-Marshall Wace LLP now owns 3,354,040 shares of the shipping company’s stock worth $4,863,000 after purchasing an additional 1,033,336 shares during the last quarter.
-Renaissance Technologies LLC purchased a new position in Seanergy Maritime in the third quarter worth $4,378,000.
-Two Sigma Investments LP acquired a new stake in Seanergy Maritime in the third quarter valued at $2,404,000.
-Finally, Skandinaviska Enskilda Banken AB publ boosted its stake in shares of Seanergy Maritime by 21,600.0% during the third quarter.
-Skandinaviska Enskilda Banken AB publ now owns 1,356,250 shares of the shipping company’s stock valued at $1,967,000 after acquiring an additional 1,350,000 shares during the last quarter.
-23.14% of the stock is currently owned by institutional investors and hedge funds.
+Hedge funds and other institutional investors have recently made changes to their positions in the company.
+Warberg Asset Management LLC acquired a new stake in Seanergy Maritime in the 3rd quarter valued at about $29,000.
+Morgan Stanley lifted its stake in Seanergy Maritime by 610.6% in the 3rd quarter.
+Morgan Stanley now owns 30,755 shares of the shipping company’s stock valued at $45,000 after purchasing an additional 26,427 shares during the last quarter.
+MYDA Advisors LLC acquired a new stake in Seanergy Maritime in the 3rd quarter valued at about $116,000.
+Two Sigma Advisers LP acquired a new stake in Seanergy Maritime in the 3rd quarter valued at about $193,000.
+Finally, Commonwealth Equity Services LLC acquired a new stake in Seanergy Maritime in the 3rd quarter valued at about $194,000.
+Institutional investors own 23.14% of the company’s stock.

-The firm also recently declared a quarterly dividend, which was paid on Tuesday, April 5th.
-Shareholders of record on Friday, March 25th were given a dividend of $0.025 per share.
-This represents a $0.10 dividend on an annualized basis and a yield of 9.01%.
-The ex-dividend date was Thursday, March 24th.
-Seanergy Maritime’s dividend payout ratio is presently 47.62%.
+The business also recently disclosed a quarterly dividend, which was paid on Tuesday, April 5th.
+Stockholders of record on Friday, March 25th were issued a $0.025 dividend.
+This represents a $0.10 annualized dividend and a dividend yield of 9.80%.
+The ex-dividend date of this dividend was Thursday, March 24th.
+Seanergy Maritime’s payout ratio is 47.62%.

 Seanergy Maritime Holdings Corp., an international shipping company, engages in the seaborne transportation of dry bulk commodities primarily iron ore and coal worldwide.
 It operates a fleet of 17 Capesize vessels with an average age of 12.1 years and aggregate cargo carrying capacity of 3,011,083 deadweight.